Mediation

 Access conditions

-• If no conciliation authority, court, court of arbitration or administrative authority is or has been seized of the case, and if mediation has not already been conducted in the same case, the request can be unilateral or joint.
+- If no conciliation authority, court, court of arbitration or administrative authority is or has been seized of the case, and if mediation has not already been conducted in the same case, the request can be unilateral.
+Otherwise, the request must be made jointly and any legal or arbitration proceedings must be suspended during the mediation.

 Preliminary review